PraiseAlong/praise-along/README.md

 - 🏫 **Easy registration** process for educational institutions
 - 🤝 **Community-focused** worship experiences

-### Getting Started 🚀
-Getting started with local development is as easy as `docker-compose up --build`

 Simply register your school and receive your monthly song to get started with collective worship at your institution!